Raviegupta/Namaste-Reac/Assignments/Assignments_03.md

 (Behind the scenes, Babel compiler converts JSX into React.createElement())
 - babel comes along with bundler parcel / webpack. (babel comes as a dependency along with parcel.)

+### Advantages of JSX.
+- readability
+- developer experience
+- syntatical sugar
+- less code
+- good to maintain
+- no repetition
+- code for humans

+Note:- `syntactic sugar` is syntax within a programming language that is designed to make things `easier to read or to express`.
+It makes the language "sweeter" for human use: things can be expressed more clearly, more concisely

 ---

 ### Q2.
 What is Pollyfill?
+A polyfill is a piece of code (usually JavaScript) that provides modern functionality on older browsers, ensuring a more consistent experience for users across different browser versions.
+- suppose our browser don't understand promises or ES6. so that promises or ES6 code is converted into some other piece of code (undestandable by older browsers) that is a pollyfill.
+- `Babel` does this role automatically to convert newer code to older code.

+some key points about polyfills:
+1. Browser Compatibility:
+2. Feature Detection: to check if a certain feature is supported by the user's browser.
+Feature detection allows developers to conditionally load the polyfill only when necessary, `avoiding unnecessary code execution in modern browsers that already support the feature`.

+---

+### Q3.
+What is a Babel?
+ans in notes

+---